mscolnick/bauplan-examples/ml-workflow/README.md

 ## Explore the results

-First of all, we create a branch checkout in such branch.
+First of all, we create a branch and checkout in such branch.

 ```bash
 bauplan branch create <YOUR_USERNAME>.<YOUR_BRANCH_NAME>
 bauplan branch checkout <YOUR_USERNAME>.<YOUR_BRANCH_NAME>
 ```

-We now run the pipeline to materialize in the data catalog as an Iceberg table the prediction made by our model.
+We now run the pipeline to materialize our model's predictions as an Iceberg table in the data catalog.

 ```bash
 cd pipeline